As thro' the land at eve we went,

 We kiss'd again with tears.

-We are busy working to bring Alfred Lord Tennyson's "As thro' the land at eve we went" to life through our unique musical arrangements and will have a full analysis of the poem here for you soon.
+I am busy working to bring Alfred Lord Tennyson's "As thro' the land at eve we went" to life through some unique musical arrangements and will have a full analysis of the poem here for you later.

 Check back soon to experience how "As thro' the land at eve we went" transforms when verse meets melody—a unique journey that makes poetry accessible, engaging, and profoundly moving in new ways.